ErwanBarbedor/PlumeScript/readme.md

 - No more syntax error when using `void` command after a control structure.
 - Correct parenthesis nesting even with macro call.
 - No more empty string inserted inside parameter in certains inline macro call.
+- No more syntax error when using `)` inside a macro definition.

 #### Internal changes
 - Factorise hash parser code.
 (3 rules & 2 handlers -> 1 rule & 1 handler)